Is It Respectful to Live Stream a Funeral?

 What Makes Funeral Live Streaming Respectful?

-Over the years, having filmed thousands of funerals, we have developed a clear understanding of what is appropriate, when to move, and when to remain completely still.
-This experience guides everything we do, ensuring that each service is approached with dignity, sensitivity, and care.
+Having personally streamed over 2,500 funerals across the UK over ten years, I've developed a clear understanding of what is appropriate, when to move, and when to remain completely still.
+This experience guides everything I do, ensuring that each service is approached with dignity, sensitivity, and care.

-Every funeral is different, and we never assume that one approach fits all.
-This is especially important when working across different cultures and traditions.
-For example, in services where an open coffin is present, we always speak with the family in advance about their preferences.
-In some cultures, it is important for those watching from abroad to be able to see the person in the coffin, and in these cases we position the cameras higher so this can be respectfully included in the live stream.
-In other situations, families may prefer more privacy, and we will position the cameras lower so that only the side of the coffin is visible and the body is not shown.
+For example, in services where an open coffin is present, I always speak with the family in advance about their preferences.
+In some cultures — particularly many Caribbean and African funerals — it is important for those watching from abroad to be able to see the person in the coffin as part of saying goodbye.
+In these cases I position the cameras higher so this can be respectfully included in the stream.
+In other situations, families prefer more privacy, and I position cameras lower so that only the side of the coffin is visible.
+These decisions are always guided by the family, and I take time to talk through every detail beforehand.

 Do You Need Permission to Live Stream a Funeral?